gamebatok/Quotify/README.md

 ### Getting Started
 1. **Launch the app** to see your first inspiring quote
-2. **Tap "New Quote"** to fetch a fresh quote from our curated sources
+2. **Tap "New Quote"** to instantly get a fresh quote from our local collection
 3. **Tap the heart icon** to save quotes to your favorites
 4. **Use the share button** to spread inspiration with friends
 5. **Access favorites** via the favorites button in the top corner

-### Offline Mode
+### Always Available
-- Quotify works offline with a curated selection of fallback quotes
+- Quotify works completely offline with 2,127+ curated quotes stored locally
-- The app automatically switches to offline mode when connectivity is limited
+- No internet connection required - perfect for travel or low connectivity areas
+- Instant quote loading with no network delays
-- All saved favorites are available offline
+- All features including favorites work without any internet connection

 ---